ppetr/arduino-influxdb/README.md

     sudo apt-get install python-retrying python-serial

-# Contributions and future plans
+## Contributions and future plans

-Welcome.
+Contributions welcome, please see [Code of Conduct](docs/code-of-conduct.md) and [Contributing](docs/contributing.md).
 Currently I'd like to add:

 - Packaging for Debian/Ubuntu.
-- Add an option for running the script as a proper daemon.
+- An option for running the script as a proper Linux daemon.